-Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to:

-- Semi-private room (or a private room if medically necessary)

-- Meals including special diets

-- Regular nursing services

-- Costs of special care units (such as intensive care or coronary care units)

-- Drugs and medications

-- Lab tests

-- X-rays and other radiology services

-- Necessary surgical and medical supplies

-- Use of appliances, such as wheelchairs

-- Operating and recovery room costs

-- Physical, occupational, and speech language therapy

-- Inpatient substance abuse services

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Ocessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
-If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
+If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant services are willing to accept the Original Medicare rate.
 If AvMed Medicare Access provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

-\$0 each day for days 1 - 5

-(requires prior

-authorization/approval in advance

-to be covered)

-\$40 each day for days 6 - 20

-(requires prior

-authorization/approval in advance

-to be covered)

-\$0 each day for days 21 - 90

-(requires prior

-authorization/approval in advance

-to be covered)

-\$0 for days 91 beyond (requires

-prior authorization/approval in

-advance to be covered)

-Copayments are per admission for each Medicare-covered stay in a network hospital.
+You pay: \$0 each day for days 1 - 5 (requires prior authorization/approval in advance to be covered) \$40 each day for days 6 - 20 (requires prior authorization/approval in advance to be covered) \$0 each day for days 21 - 90 (requires prior authorization/approval in advance to be covered) \$0 for days 91 beyond (requires prior authorization/approval in advance to be covered) Copayments are per admission for each Medicare-covered stay in a network hospital.
 You are covered for unlimited days.
 You must pay the inpatient hospital copayment for each admission (inpatient stay).